dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

    :align: center
    :width: 600px

-Show Assetbar when starting blender
+Show Assetbar when Starting Blender
    Shows Assetbar after Blender startup.
-Logout
+Log out
-   Logout from BlenderKit immediately.
+   Log out from BlenderKit immediately.
 Your API Key
-   BlenderKit Api Key -- This value stores your API key that is retrieved automatically when you Login to the service, and is used to connect to BlenderKit server.
-Don’t change this value manually.
+   The BlenderKit API Key stores your API key that is retrieved automatically when you Login to the service, and is used to connect to BlenderKit server.
+   Don't change this value manually.
-Global files directory
+Global Files Directory
    Global storage for your asset files.
 Set this up on a hard drive where you have enough space to store the assets.
 Project Assets Subdirectory
    Naming of the subdirectory where your assets will be stored.
    For each blend-file where you use BlenderKit assets, a subdirectory will be created in the same folder.
-   This enables you to zip the whole directory and transfer it to render farms or other workstations.
+   This enables you to compress the whole directory and transfer it to a render farm or another workstation.

 Use Directories:
-   Which directioes will be used for storing download data.
+   Which directories will be used for storing download data.

-   :Global and subdir:
+   :Global and Subdirectory:
       Use both previously mentioned methods.
    :Global:
-      Store downloaded files only in global directory.This saves drive space -- assets are only stored in one place.
+      Store downloaded files only in global directory.
+This saves drive space -- assets are only stored in one place.
       You have to pack your project carefully when transferring it to another computer, since the assets won't be in the subfolder of the current project.
    :Local:
       store downloaded files only in local directory.
-      This option can use more bandwidth when you reuse assets in different projects, since the addon won’t find assets that are already in different folders.
+      This option can use more bandwidth when you reuse assets in different projects, since the add-on won't find assets that are already in different folders.
       However, it enables you to pack your projects easily.

 Use GPU for Thumbnails Rendering
-   By default the CPU is used so that the user can continue his work while the thumbnail renders in the background.
+   By default the CPU is used so that the user can continue their work while the thumbnail renders in the background.
-Asset thumbnail Size
+Asset Thumbnail Size
    Size of the asset thumbnails in the Assetbar UI element.
-Max Assetbar rows
+Max Assetbar Rows
-   Number of rows for the Assetbar UI element
+   Number of rows for the Assetbar UI element.
-Show tips when starting blender
+Show Tips when Starting Blender
-   Show tips when starting blender
+   Show tips when starting Blender.
-Show BlenderKit search in 3D header
+Show BlenderKit Search in 3D Header
-   Show extra keyword search field in the top header of the 3d view.
+   Show extra keyword search field in the header of the 3D viewport.
    This enables fast access to search with a hidden Sidebar.

 Tutorials
 =========

 .. youtube:: pSay3yaBWV0
    :width: 500px

 .. admonition:: Reference
    :class: refbox